Rovgart/IG-CLONE/README.md

 # Instagram Clone (IG-CLONE)

-**Authors:** rovgart, c0rly
+**Authors:** rovgart(frontend), c0rly(backend)

 **App Link:** [IG-CLONE GitHub Repository](https://github.com/IG-CLONE)

 ## Overview

 Welcome to our Instagram clone project!
 This project aims to replicate some features of the popular social media platform Instagram.
-Feel free to explore, contribute, and learn from the codebase.
+Feel free to explore and leverage this codebase for learning purposes.
+Please note that this project is non-commercial and intended solely for educational use.